haozheji/haozheji.github.io/README.md

 gem install jgd
 ```

-First push changes to master, then run `jgd` to compile the results in `gh-pages` branch
+First push changes to master, then run `jgd -n` (use bundle) to compile the results in `gh-pages` branch

 change ruby version in Gemfile to 3.2.3